ku-cms/TrackerDAQ/README.md

 For optical readout of the RD53B 1x2 CROC digital module, we are using the optical FMC in slot L8 of the FC7 (the slot on the left).
 The port card should connect to the optical FMC using an optical fiber;
-channels FIXME should be connected to the location FIXME.
+the optical fiber channels 6 and 7 should be connected to the leftmost position of the bottom row of the optical FMC.

 For Ph2_ACF, we are using the latest master branch (as of December 7, 2023) from the cmsinnertracker [here](https://gitlab.cern.ch/cmsinnertracker/Ph2_ACF).